LyuboslavVoynov/Techdegree-Project-7/README.md

-# Techdegree-Project-7

-**typo in my commit  message should be commited not ommited**

-Node Twitter Client
+# Node Twitter Client

 This is a Twitter clone/client, built to practice using Node, Express, promises, asynchronous programming and Javascript in general.

 The project was begun with an html mockup from a designer.
 All code is my own.

-Configuring for your own use
+## Configuring for your own use

 If you wish to download a copy of this repo to run on your own computer, you'll need to configure your Twitter credentials.

-To to this, first visit Twitter's apps page to setup a new app.
+To to this, first visit [Twitter's apps page](apps.twitter.com) to setup a new app.
 From there, grab your keys and put them in a new file called config.js in the following format:

-module.exports = {
+    module exports = {
-  consumer_key: '......',
+      consumer_key: 'notmmyKey12879230',
-  consumer_secret: '.......',
+      consumer_secret: '898787098XDEFINitelyNOteMeKetyyyy',
-  access_token: '.........',
+      access_token: '128479802141982WhoRuKidding-jtUBZz9W2l4mimEMVhye',
-  access_token_secret: '.......'
+      access_token_secret: '9Miklasdfhlkjshdfa;lasdlfklskfskdf'
     };

-When you have done this, save the file in the /js folder.
+When you have done this, save the file in the `/js` folder.